Leeonleee/risc-v-emulator/README.md

 # risc-v-emulator
-A simple emulator written in C for the RISC-V ISA
+A emulator written in C for the RISC-V ISA

+# Features
+Has support for 33 different instructions